Oupsman/mysportweb-vuetify/README.md

 So now, I'm rewriting the app in Golang with the Gin framework.
 I'm also trying to make it more modular and more scalable.

+I'm also trying to learn TypeScript, and I'm using Vuetify to create the frontend.

-This repository hosts the backend of the application.
-Frontend is available here : https://github.com/Oupsman/mysportwebgo
+This repository hosts the frontend of the application.
+Backend is available here : https://github.com/Oupsman/mysportwebgo

 For now the app can :